udelcodes/udelcodes.github.io/cyber1/steps-to-bruteforce.md

 The *.zip* file is the file that contains the secret message.
 If you try to look inside the *secret_message* folder right now, you will see that there is nothing inside.

-Try to unzip the *.zip* file using unzip.
+Try to unzip the *.zip* file using *unzip*.
 You will be asked for a password.
 But you probably don't know the password yet.
 ```
 unzip 10251.zip
 Archive:  10251.zip